mb21/reading-list/articles.md

   > The earliest version of this article was given as a talk at a conference called by the Southern Female Rights Union, held in Beulah, Mississippi in May 1970.

+- [The Epistemology of Truth](https://linotype.substack.com/p/the-epistemology-of-truth) – by a developer that worked on the [Google Knowledge Graph](https://www.newyorker.com/culture/culture-desk/the-web-gets-smarter)

 ### Hands-on